Dennis Dow/Woodland Park Zoo

 More at the zoo:

-Nearby: The play area in the northwest corner of Woodland Park features some high swings if you want to check them out.
+Nearby: The play area in the northwest corner of Woodland Park features a great climber and some high swings if you want to check them out.